UNM-CARC/QuickBytes/Using GPUs on Xena with MATLAB.md

    1
 ```
-This confirms that array A is not on the gpu, but array B is.
+This confirms that array A is not on the GPU, but array B is.

 ##### Retrieve Array from GPU
-In order to retrieve an array from the gpu and put it back in the MATLAB workspace, use the `gather` function:
+In order to retrieve an array from the GPU and put it back in the MATLAB workspace, use the `gather` function.
+It will copy the contents of an array on the GPU into a normal array.
+This is neccesary if you want to to perform non-GPU actions on your data after using the GPU.
 ```bash
 >> C = gather(B)
 ```